The European market potential for garden furniture

 Social and environmental awareness: the purposeful garden

-In a recent survey by RM Handelsmedien and spoga+gafa among German gardeners, more than half of all consumers pay attention to environmentally friendly and recyclable materials when buying garden furniture.
+According to a recent survey among German gardeners, most consumers pay attention to environmentally friendly and recyclable materials when buying garden furniture.
 They avoid plastic or tropical wood.
-Also, nearly half of all consumers in this survey are willing to spend more money on sustainable or sustainably produced garden products.
+Also, nearly half of the consumers in this survey are willing to spend more money on sustainable or sustainably produced garden products.

 When it comes to transport, product design increasingly takes into account the fact that the more items fit into a container, the lower the environmental ‘footprint’.
 At marketing level, brands in the upper half of the market discuss the environmental benefits of timeless design, against the throw-away society – to urge the consumer to select an item more carefully and enjoy it longer.
 If more items can be reconverted into new materials at the end of their lifecycle, the environment also benefits.

-Handmade is also increasingly seen as more sustainable because it often means small-scale, meaning less energy and pollution.
-In garden furniture this is often expressed by amazing craftsmanship, such as joinery, upholstery or wood bending techniques.
+Handmade is also increasingly seen as more sustainable because it often means small-scale production, meaning less energy and pollution.
+In garden furniture this is often expressed by amazing craftsmanship, such as joinery, upholstery or wood-bending techniques.

 Tips: